LibrariesHacked/schema-librarydata/docs/mobile-library-stops.md

 #### Locally

-Current mobile library information provided online is poor, inaccessible, hard to understand, and difficult to maintain.
-Many mobile library timetables are still published only in PDF format, and they often make accessibility mistakes such as using colour coding to convey information.
+Current mobile library information provided online is inaccessible, hard to understand, and difficult to maintain.
+Many mobile library timetables are still published only in PDF format, and include accessibility mistakes such as using colour coding to convey information.
 PDF is a poor format in general for accessibililty [as detailed on GOV.UK](https://www.gov.uk/guidance/how-to-publish-on-gov-uk/accessible-pdfs).
 It is now a legal requirement to address these issues.

 By collecting and publishing data for mobile libraries, the task of presenting this information can be shared and tools made available to services to display the information.